edoffagne/idx2r/cran-comments.md

 * win-builder (devel)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

+NOTE: This is a new package.